Frameright/image-display-control-web-component/image-display-control/docs/reference/attributes.md

 > thus unwanted scrollbars.
 To prevent this, the web component sets
 > [CSS containment](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Containment)
 > (`contain: paint;`) on its parent element.

+## `data-avoid-no-region=`

+Type: string.

+Supported values:

+* `off`: The web component considers the full original image as a region valid region to select.
+If the component's ratio and the image's ratio are very close, the component will decide it's best not to zoom in on any region.
+* `on` (default): The web component will always prefer to zoom in on a region if possible, rather than selecting the full original image.

+> **NOTE**: `data-avoid-no-region="on"` is not a guarantee that the web
+> component will always zoom in on a region.
+For example if there are no
+> regions, or if `data-image-region-id="<no region>"` is set at the same time,
+> the web component will still select the full original image.

 ## `data-css-contain-fallback=`